Privacy Policy

 The data protection provisions of the respective third parties apply to these processing operations.

-10.4 Disclosure to consultants and auditing bodies
+10.4 Disclosure to advisors and auditing bodies

 In individual cases, it may be necessary to disclose personal data to persons bound by professional secrecy, e.g.: